makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

 * ‘things’ (nouns, which are entities, events, types, or concepts) that
   * and how we organize them.
 We pair these things with
-  * three kinds of internal and external relations to other things.
+  * three kinds of internal and external relations to other things
-    * Attributes are the intensional characteristics of an object, event, entity, type (when viewed as an instance), or concept.
+    * Attributes are the intensional characteristics of an object, event, entity, type (when viewed as an instance), or concept
-    * External relations are actions or assertions between an event, entity, type, or concept and another particular or general.
+    * External relations are actions or assertions between an event, entity, type, or concept and another particular or general
-    * Representations are signs and the means by which we point to, draw attention to, or designate, denote, or describe a specific object, entity, event, type, or general.
+    * Representations are signs and the means by which we point to, draw attention to, or designate, denote, or describe a specific object, entity, event, type, or general
 * We now know that
   * attributes are a Firstness in the universal categories
   * that Secondness captures all events, entities, and relations
-  * and that Thirdness provides the types, context, meaning, and ways to indicate what we refer to in the world.
+  * and that Thirdness provides the types, context, meaning, and ways to indicate what we refer to in the world

 # 8 Logic basis and the actual vocabularies and languages